I look forward to Lent every year for all the reading we do as a family.

-I’m reading Bread and Wine: Readings for Lent and Easter, a compilation of several spiritual authors.
+I’ve read Bread and Wine: Readings for Lent and Easter, a compilation of several spiritual authors.

-I’m also reading Walking on Water: Reflections on Faith and Art – which is very autobiographical, written by Madeleine L’Engle.
+I’ve read Walking on Water: Reflections on Faith and Art – which is very autobiographical, written by Madeleine L’Engle.
 I highly recommend this book to all creatives.

 Each evening, I read aloud selections from the Concordia: The Lutheran Confessions as listed on our Pray Now app.